equinor/terraform-baseline/CONTRIBUTING.md

 1. Check if there are **breaking changes** requiring users to update their module calls:

      - Add required variable.
-     - Remove or rename variable.
+     - Remove variable or output.
-     - Remove or rename output.
+     - Rename variable or output.

 1. Ensure that the PR title follows the [Conventional Commits specificiation](https://www.conventionalcommits.org/en/v1.0.0/) and is using one of the following allowed types.